A Resource for North Carolina Homeowners Associations

 Each of these options saves a homeowner money on their monthly electric bill.
 As the upfront costs of solar are going down and electricity prices are rising, these saves are becoming even greater.

-With current state and federal tax credits (worth 35% and 30%, respectively), the upfront cost of a PV system is greatly reduced.
+With current federal tax credits worth 26% of the total install cost, the upfront cost of a PV system is greatly reduced.
 Depending upon the final upfront cost of an individual’s system, he or she can see savings well in the thousands over the PV system’s life.

 Reduce CO2 Emissions

-North Carolina ranked 15th in the nation for CO2 emissions and generated most of its power from coal in 2011 (U.S. EIA).
-When it’s producing electricity, solar PV is an emissions-free energy source with great potential to reduce North Carolina’s total CO2 emissions.
+North Carolina ranked 13th in the nation for CO2 emissions and generated most of its power from petroleum products in 2016.
+When it’s producing electricity, solar PV is an emissions-free energy source with great potential to reduce North Carolina’s total CO2 emissions.*

 And Other Environmental Impacts